Follow one of the links below to jump to the info relevant to your situation.

 When moving from Denmark to another country, you should be aware of the following actions which may be required in connection with your departure:

-1. Unregister your address and Civil Registration at the Citizen Service Centre or at borger.dk or www.lifeindenmark.dk no later than 5 days after you relocate.
+- De-register your address and civil registration at the Citizen Service Centre, or online at lifeindenmark.borger.dk no later than 5 days after you depart.

-2. SKAT/TAX should be notified.
+- SKAT/Tax should be notified.
 Contact SKAT in order to issue a statement of tax payment so that any outstanding tax credit can be reimbursed to your Nem account.
-You can notify SKAT here (https://www.skat.dk/SKAT.aspx?oid=2244375&vid=0&lang=us)
+You can notify SKAT here

-- Contact your pension company to learn about receiving your pension abroad.
+- Contact your pension company to learn about receiving your pension abroad or closing your Danish pension account.

 - De-register your children from childcare, school, and so forth.

-- Cancel utilities and other services such as electricity, gas, phone, TV and internet.
+- Note your utility usage from the meters and cancel utilities and other services such as electricity, gas, phone, TV and internet.

 - Terminate your housing lease with your landlord.

-- De-register your vehicle with SKAT & the Central Motor Registry.
+- If departing with a vehicle, make sure to de-register your vehicle with SKAT & the Central Motor Registry.
 When your vehicle is de-registred from the Central Motor Registry, you must hand in your number plates.
-Find more information on this process at www.lifeindenmark.dk
+Find more information on this process at lifeindenmark.borger.dk

-- Close your bank account.
-Ask if it is possible to keep your Nem Account open for a period of time.
+- Notify your bank and possiblty close your bank account.
+Ask if it is possible to keep your Nem Account open for a period of time in case you receive payments or need to make payments after your departure, f.ex. remaining insurance premium reimbursements, payments to SKAT, etc.

 - Hand in or destroy your yellow healthcare card.